How to Prepare for and Escape a House Fire

 Fire Alarm

 A smoke detector, on the other hand, is a component of a fire alarm.
 Once a fire is detected, it sends a signal to a fire alarm system to trigger an alarm that can be heard across the entirety of a building or site.
-You are not required by law to have a fire alarm in your home.
+You are not required by law to have a fire alarm in your home, though they are usually mandatory in larger or specialized buildings.

 Smoke alarms for special needs